angelolucas/chess/README.md

 # ♟ Chess
-At first, the idea of this project is to create a simple game of chess to be played by two people on the same screen.
+At first, the idea of this project is to create a simple chess game to be played by two people on the same screen.

 ## Main Rules Tasks
 ### Moviments